saineshwar/Angular-7-Project-with-ASP.NET-CORE-APIS/README.md

 ## If you are new to Angular Must Watch Video How to Learn Angular in 1 hour

 [![Learn Angular](https://github.com/saineshwar/ASPNET-Core-Angular-7-Project/blob/master/Images/hqdefault.jpg)](https://www.youtube.com/watch?v=FV2MXOygDTM "Learn Angular")

-## Mail
-For free database scripts Email at saihacksoft@gmail.com only for students.